Naresh Yadav: Political career

-Naresh Yadav is a Member Of Legislative Assembly in the Legislative Assembly of Delhi.
+Yadav was a Member Of Legislative Assembly in the Legislative Assembly of Delhi.
 He was elected twice as the representative from the Mehrauli constituency with the candidacy of the Aam Aadmi Party.
 In the 2015 Delhi Legislative Assembly election, he polled 51.06% of the votes and won with a margin of 16,591.
 In the 2020 Delhi Legislative Assembly election, he increased his vote share, polling 54.27% of the votes and won with a margin of 18,161.

 Assassination attempt

 The results of the 2020 Delhi Legislative Assembly were declared on 11 February 2020.
 On the night of the same day, while he was returning from a temple visit, the convoy escorting Naresh Yadav was shot at.
 It resulted in the death of an accompanying Aam Aadmi Party volunteer and he was injured during the incident.
 The perpetrator was arrested and it appears that he was known to Naresh and to the volunteer.